seatsurfing/seatsurfing.github.io/docs/admin-ui.md

 ## Users

-In the "Users" section you can manage your employees which have access to your Seatsurfing organisation.
+In the "Users" section you can manage your employees which have access to your Seatsurfing organization.

 Depending on your configuration in the Settings (see below), your employees can log in to Seatsurfing when successfully authenticated against your corporation's user directory service.
 This way, there's no need to administer all Seatsurfing users manually.
 When logging in for the first time, a Seatsurfing user account is created automatically.